-- In Tales of the Questor, a group of angry townspeople catch Quentyn trying to flee with their prisoner.
+- Tales of the Questor: A group of angry townspeople catch Quentyn trying to flee with their prisoner.
 Quentyn warns them off with his elfshot pistol.
 The lead roughneck laughs in his face — only to be pincushioned a moment later.

-- According to Quentyn Quinn, Space Ranger, this is the inevitable fate of space pirates.
+- Quentyn Quinn, Space Ranger: Apparently this is the inevitable fate of space pirates.

 - Schlock Mercenary: This happens a lot, seeing as how the protagonists are heavily armed mercenaries.

-- While acquiring Schlock some new eyes (after his were gouged out in a particularly brutal fight) the Toughs are continually faced with a more numerous but far less able enemy.
-Culminates in the enemy fleet attacking Petey in the mistaken belief that any ex-Tausennigan warship can't possibly have a working AI.
+- While acquiring Schlock some new eyes (after his were gouged out in a particularly brutal fight), the Toughs are continually faced with a more numerous but far less able enemy.
+This culminates in the enemy fleet attacking Petey in the mistaken belief that any ex-Tausennigan warship can't possibly have a working AI.
 A visual metaphor is provided.

 - Other groups don't pose quite such a threat.

 - Some alien frat boys decide to go looking for a fight.
 This is a bad move.
 Then the cops show up and decide that they'll engage in a bit of police brutality.
 This is also a bad move.Nick: Are you pickin' a fight wit' me?